What is Sterilization ? 9 Types and Methods in Microbiology

 Sterilization is the destruction process of all forms of living microorganisms from a substance.

-Articles having a direct application on humans and animals are subjected to sterilization.
+Articles having a direct application to humans and animals are subjected to sterilization.

 These materials include drugs, nutraceuticals, surgical equipment, food, etc.